queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 56,100

-Resistance to cold and fire damage..
+Resistance to cold and fire damage.

 ___Set Bonus (2 of 2).___ Extended air supply allows the wearer to breathe in unfriendly environments for up to 48 hours.